It may seem problematic because sometimes they confuse it with a wart, a pre-cancerous skin growth, or skin cancer.

-- The sun can be one of the possible factors that triggers its growth.
+- The sun can be one of the possible factors that trigger its growth.

 - They are not contagious.
-These growths may seem to multiply and spread to other parts of the body due to aging.
+These growths may appear to multiply and spread to other body parts due to aging.

-The treating dermatologist can diagnose it just by looking at it, but in some cases its appearance resembles the characteristics of a skin cancer.
+The treating dermatologist can diagnose it by looking at it, but in some cases, its appearance resembles the characteristics of skin cancer.

-If that happens, the specialist will eliminate the growth so that it can be seen under a microscope.
+If that happens, the specialist will eliminate the growth to be seen under a microscope.
 This is the only way to know with certainty if it is cancer or not.

 How do dermatologists treat seborrheic keratosis?

-For being a meatiness harmless to the body, very often do not need treatment.
+Being a meatiness harmless to the body, it often does not need treatment.
 A dermatologist can eliminate a Seborrheic Keratosis when: